fastlane/fastlane/spaceship/README.md

 [![Twitter: @FastlaneTools](https://img.shields.io/badge/contact-@FastlaneTools-blue.svg?style=flat)](https://twitter.com/FastlaneTools)
 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/fastlane/fastlane/blob/master/LICENSE)

 _spaceship_ exposes both the Apple Developer Center and the App Store Connect API.
-This fast and powerful API powers parts of fastlane, and can be leveraged for more advanced fastlane features.
+It’s super fast, well tested and supports all of the operations you can do via the browser.
+It powers parts of fastlane, and can be leveraged for more advanced _fastlane_ features.
 Scripting your Developer Center workflow has never been easier!

 Get in contact with the creators on Twitter: [@FastlaneTools](https://twitter.com/fastlanetools)